Objective

 Description

-Two unarchive programs are supported by nzbget: 7za and unrar.
-Both preserve permissions on the files.
-That means a shell script with execute bit set will remain executable in the nzbget container, which can be executed by setting SevenZipCmd or UnrarCmd accordingly.
-User Level Control is required for this.
+NZBGet supports two unarchive programs: 7za and unrar.
+Both preserve file permissions.
+This means a shell script with the execute bit set will remain executable in the NZBGet container and can be executed by setting SevenZipCmd or UnrarCmd accordingly.
+A user level of Control is required for this.

 Evaluation